BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-08-26-machine-learning-if-else.md

 **Quick answer**: Machine learning is a bunch of mathematical and statistical operations.
 Sometimes, the operations you use can be translated into *if* and *else* clauses, and sometimes not.
 But you never write the series of *if* and *else* yourself.

 ## A recap of machine learning
-The idea of machine learning is: you have some data, you apply an algorithm on these to detect patterns.
-You grouped this pattern in a function.
+The idea of machine learning is: you have some data, you apply an algorithm on these to detect a patern.
+You put this pattern into a function.

 ![machine learning representation schema](/images/posts/2022-08-26-machine-learning-if-else/ML%20recap.png)